 Pests neem oil can repel

-Neem oil can discourage pests like aphids, whiteflies, and mealybugs from invading your plants.
+Neem oil on vegetables can discourage pests like aphids, whiteflies, and mealybugs from invading your plants.
 You can use the oil to treat the infestation when such pests show up on your plants.

 And once you get rid of the pests, you can continue applying the oil to keep the pests away from the plants.